centminmod/wordpress-plugin-mirror-poc/readme.md

 To initially populate all 59,979 WordPress plugins into Cloudflare R2 S3 object storage, the process took approximately 25-30 minutes using [automated GitHub Workflow actions](#screenshots).
 I divided the list of plugins into 29 segments, each handled by a separate GitHub Workflow action that triggered the script in [cache-only mode](#examples), running across 29 Azure compute-based GitHub runner VPS servers with 4 CPU cores each.
 The script supports parallel mode so set it to use 4 threads for each Github runner server, so 29x4 = 116x CPU threads were utilised to concurrently download and populate the Cloudflare R2 S3 object storage buckets - saving plugin zip file, checksum file and JSON metadata.
 Github Pro plan only allows up to a max of 40 concurrent Github runner servers at a time so while there is room for further speed up, it has a cap.
 The plugins were ordered from most popular to least popular, allowing automated runs to prioritize updates for the most frequently used plugins.

 The cache-only mode was required due to the limited free disk space on GitHub Workflow's Azure-based VPS runners, as the 59,979 plugins occupied 32GB of space and their JSON metadata files used an additional 420MB.
 Though cache-only mode now no longer required as I discovered this [Github action](https://github.com/ngocptblaplafla/more-space-plz) which can recover nearly 50GB of disk space from an Azure based Github runner server.
 Based on [Cloudflare R2 S3 object storage costs](#cloudflare-related-costs) for 33GB of WordPress plugins, for a private WordPress plugin mirror would cost less than **US$0.35/month** though will rise as new plugin versions get downloaded and stored and if under generous R2 Class A/B write and read operation free monthly quota, the R2 operation costs would be free.
 The Cloudflare Worker costs based on past 24hrs metrics was 765K Worker requests at median of 2.1ms CPU time.
 So with 100K Worker requests/day free, cost would essentially be the **$5/month** Cloudflare Worker subscription fee as overages won't apply under their generous paid US$5/month subscription plan includes up to 10 million requests per month at average 10ms average CPU time.
 All up, it would be **US$5.35/month** starting costs which will rise as number of WordPress plugins and Worker and R2 read/write usage increases as outlined [here](#cloudflare-related-costs).
+If you are running a full WordPress mirror for private usage and have hourly syncing, check out my calculated costs based on the past week of doing syncing [here](#example-5---cost-calculation-for).
 If you're only running your own private WordPress plugin mirror, costs will be relatively low.
 Cloudflare CDN bandwidth is free of charge, so no need to worry about egress bandwidth fees.

 Given [Cloudflare CDN cached WordPress plugin download benchmark speeds](#cached-plugin), which showed 43 times faster download speeds and 82% lower latency compared to those served from WordPress.org, it's worth considering that Matt Mullenweg should take up Cloudflare CEO Matthew Prince's [offer of donating capacity to WordPress.org](https://x.com/eastdakota/status/1841154152006627663?t=L0e-TL1cPhkgckxPDG6nvg&s=19).
 This would dramatically reduce WordPress.org's infrastructure costs and enhance file download speeds. :sunglasses: